Aiven-Open/klaw-docs/docs/HowTo/operational/Reset-Consumer-Offsets.md

    ![image](../../../static/images/operational/reset-offsets2.png)

-6. On submission, a request is created which has to be approved by the consumer acl Owner team.
+6. On submission, a request is created which has to be approved by the consumer ACL Owner team.
 On Approval, offsets are reset and users are notified